 Mrs. Prescott Sheldon Bush, Miss Jean Crawford, Mrs. John Landon Davis, Mrs. Ronland Mooney Edmonda, Mrs. John Hughes Bishop, Mrs. Stanley Bryce Johnson, Mrs. Harold Kaufman, Mrs. John Giles Mohler, Miss Marion Shedd, Mrs. Frank Frederic Stoneman, and Mrs. Webb Isiah Vorys

 Junior League of Columbus Legacy of Community Impact

 Since its establishment in 1923, the Junior League of Columbus has:

 1926 – Embarked on its first project by hiring an occupational therapist to equip members to teach patients at Children’s and Grant hospitals and the Third Street School of Crippled Children basket weaving, rug hooking and leather tooling skills.

-1926 – Initiated children’s theater production fundraisers, which later become the Community Junior Theater.
+1926 – Initiated children’s theater production fundraisers, which later become the Columbus Junior Theater.

 1927 – Hosted the first department store fundraiser, Junior League Day at Z.L.
 White Co., where members gave a fashion show and worked as sales clerks.